4-DS/obj_detect_binary-data_load/README.md

 ### Interface (input, output):
 - Input:
 Test dataset (obtained from the CV Pipeline - Data_Prep step)
-The model in Bertoservice (obtained from the previous step CV Pipeline - Model_Pack)
+Inference files from BentoArchive (obtained from the previous step CV Pipeline - Model_Pack)
 - Output:
 Model Quality Report
 _____________________________________________
+## **Model_test**

+At this stage, CV Pipeline Model_Test is testing the packaged BentoArchive, which contains inference files and other necessary artifacts.
+It may contain several tests:
+1. Comparison of artifacts before and after BentoArchive packaging by hash
+2. Comparison of the inference results on the test image through the trained model before and after packaging in BentoArchive

+### Interface (input, output):
+- Input:
+Inference files from step  CV Pipeline - Model_Train) Inference files from BentoArchive (obtained from the previous step CV Pipeline - Model_Pack)